clubkemp/sheets2map/README.md

 Let's break it down.
 - C2 is the cell that contains the lookup, remember your status column was at position C and we are on row 2 of the data.
 - Validation!G$2:H$3 is saying the lookup table is in the Validation tab and contained between cells G2 and H3.
-The $ in front of the row numbers here keeps these numbers constant so if you drag the formula down to fill other cells these numbers wont change
+The $ in front of the row numbers here keeps these numbers constant so if you drag the formula down to fill other cells these numbers won't change
-- 2 specifys this is the inex of the value you want to grab, if you look at the lookup table example the status is at index 1 and the color is at index 2.
+- 2 specifies this is the index of the value you want to grab, if you look at the lookup table example the status is at index 1 and the color is at index 2.
 We want color so 2
 - False basically will make sure we get an exact match for our lookup.
 Since you setup a validation on your status column you know the values will always be 'open' or 'closed'.

 That's it!
 You can do the same for Icons!
 Say off a service type column at position D in your data for row # 16